How can we expect to make a positive change in the world if we cannot first influence ourselves?

 The practice of hard work gives you an unexplained edge throughout life.

-Sometimes life will call on us to do things we don't want to do.
+Sometimes this means doing things we don't want to do.

-Part of growing and gaining wisdom comes from gravitating towards things you know you need to do but don't feel like it.
+Part of growing and gaining wisdom is gravitating towards things you need to do but don't feel like it.

-We only have this one fleeting life as far as we can prove.
+We only have this one fleeting life as far as we can prove and part of the romance is the struggle.

 When others say they are tired, you can smile, knowing in the back of your mind that you had had a more productive day before the other person even got out of bed.